akshata29/agents/docs/framework/msft-agent-framework.md

 ## Overview

-The Magentic Foundation Framework is built on top of **Microsoft Agent Framework (MAF)**, leveraging its core capabilities while adding enterprise-grade orchestration, security, and monitoring features.
+The Foundation Framework is built on top of **Microsoft Agent Framework (MAF)**, leveraging its core capabilities while adding enterprise-grade orchestration, security, and monitoring features.
 This document explains how we integrate with MAF and what enhancements we provide.

 ## Microsoft Agent Framework Fundamentals